emilnystr/Brandapp/README.md

 Or the user have the option of using an automatically generated parametric fire curve based on the equations given in SS-EN 1991-1-2 Annex A (option 3 in fire_curve).
 The necessary input is specified in the config.json file.

+The user can also choose to have a constant surface temperature (option 4 in fire_curve)

 ## Default JSON configuration file